 What is unique about your technologies?

 We take a very different approach when it comes to ERP software development.
 While other software players incorporate third party software into their structure, we keep everything native to the base code.
-Sure, it might be a bit more difficult to develop that way, but it has allowed us to advance our software quicker than our competitors.
+Sure, it might be a bit more difficult to develop that way, but it has allowed us to adapt and advance our software quicker than our competitors.

 Our founder, Jay Deakins, wrote that original code in 1995 — and although it’s obviously changed a lot since then, it proves that even from the very top of the company, there’s an understanding of the life cycle of development.
 That’s a pretty rare find in the software world.